Crash World Tour

-The Crash World Tour was a concert tour by American singer-songwriter Kehlani in support of their fourth album, Crash (2024).
+The Crash World Tour was the third concert tour by American singer-songwriter Kehlani in support of their fourth album, Crash (2024).
 It began on September 4, 2024, in Minneapolis, with shows across North America, Europe, Asia and Oceania.
 It concluded in Honolulu on March 26, 2025, comprising 54 shows.
 Flo, Anycia, Destin Conrad, Kwn, Keyrah, and JessB served as the opening acts.

 Background

 On July 23, 2024, Kehlani formally announced the tour, with 32 shows across North America from September through November 2024.
 Tickets went on sale on July 26, with a presale that ran from July 23 until July 25.
 On November 19, Kehlani announced international dates for the tour, expanding the tour with a total of 54 shows.